 The Stirling Ridge Walk – Western Australia

-Probably the top hike in Western Australia, the Stirling Ridge Walk is a 24.5km point-to-point trail which will take most people with a moderate pace 3 days and 2 nights.
+Probably the top hike in Western Australia, is the Stirling Ridge Walk, a 24.5km point-to-point trail which will take most people with a moderate pace 3 days and 2 nights.

-Rated as ‘difficult’ this track has many ascents and decent to really push you.
+Rated as ‘difficult’, this track has many ascents that will certainly push you.
 The weather is also an important consideration when planning this hike, as many people have to turn back if the conditions aren’t right.
+Sometimes it gets snow.
 Like most multi-day hikes, you have to take all your supplies, including plenty of water and a small trowel for your… business.

-Starting at Ellen’s Peak, the walk takes you along the spectacular ridges of the Stirling Ranges, finishing at Bluff Knoll where you’ll need to ideally get picked up.
-You’ll need to make sure you plan this one out as you wouldn’t want to get into difficulties here.
+Starting at Ellen’s Peak, the walk takes you along the spectacular ridges of the Stirling Ranges, finishing at Bluff Knoll.
+You’ll need to either need to get picked up here or stay a night at some great Bluff Knoll accommodation to rest and recover.

 Although physically, emotionally and logistical challenging, the Stirling Ridge Walk is a spectacular walk in Western Australia for those avid hikers looking for their next challenge.